CLIENT SERVICES

 How we are different:

 Our In-Home services begin with a home assessment by staff.
-During that visit, we assess the client’s current condition and capabilities, take down emergency contacts, and identify other potential needs (including needs we refer out, like Meals on Wheels, R.E.A.P. etc.).
+During that visit, we assess the client’s current condition and capabilities, take down emergency contacts, and identify other potential needs (including needs we refer out, like Meals on Wheels, R.E.A.P., Energy assistance).
 Since all our in-home visits are based on a one-to-one match between the same volunteer and client, our volunteers are often the first ones to identify concerning changes in behavior and physical condition that can be relayed to emergency contacts, the Bureau of Elderly and Adult Services, or Town safety and social services personnel.

 Interested in becoming a potential client or referring a loved one, email programdirector@comcaregivers.org or call her at 432-0877 x 2.